bymayanksingh/connect4/README.md

 - __Close Issues__

 Close issues using keywords: [how to ?](https://help.github.com/en/articles/closing-issues-using-keywords)

+## :cherry_blossom: Community
+___

+If it's open-source, talk about the community here, ask social media links and other links.

+ ###  :fire: Contribution

+ Your contributions are always welcome and appreciated.
+Following are the things you can do to contribute to this project.

+ 1. **Report a bug** <br>
+ If you think you have encountered a issue, and I should know about it, feel free to report it [here](https://github.com/code-monk08/connect4/issues/new) and I will take care of it.

+ 3. **Create a pull request** <br>
+ It can't get better then this, your pull request will be appreciated by the community.
+You can get started by picking up any open issues from [here](https://github.com/code-monk08/connect4/issues) and make a pull request.

+ > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

+ ### :cactus: Branches

+- No other permanent branches should be created in the main repository, you can create feature branches but they should get merged with the master.

 ##  :page_facing_up: Resources
 - [PyGame Documentation](https://www.pygame.org/docs/) : Pygame is a cross-platform set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.